PC-Admin/blog/michael5collins.com/content/post/verticle-scaling-ceph-rbd/index.md

 ---
-title: "Vertical Scaling with Ceph RBD, a Poor Man's MooseFSPro"
+title: "A Poor Man's MooseFS Pro (Vertical Scaling with Ceph RBD)"
-description: "Giving myself some rudimentary HA with my MooseFS community edition cluster."
+description: "A guide on setting up Ceph RBD with Proxmox and using that to give my single MooseFS master node some basic fail over."
-summary: "Yadda yadda Ceph RBD, moosefs community bla bla"
+summary: "MooseFS community edition is great, but you don't get the high availability feature of having multiple master nodes that MooseFS Pro enables.
+As a cheaper alternative, I'll be setting up Ceph RBD with Proxmox and using that to give my single master node some basic fail over."
 date: '2024-09-03'
 aliases:
 - moosefs-community-ha